 - Plastic wrap

 - Saute pan grill pan, or large skillet

 For the Gorgonzola herb butter:

-- 2 tablespoons chopped fresh herbs I used parsley and chives
+- 1 tablespoon chopped fresh herbs I used parsley

 For the steak marinade: